-A pine finish it has to be said that still bore a few hallmarks of school use.
+We have to say that the pine finish still bore a few hallmarks of school use.
 Ink can be difficult to remove from shabby chic furniture.
 But, we gave it a good go!

-With the desk surface we applied a satin polyurethane finish that should prove hard wearing for most home office uses.
+With the desk surface we applied a satin polyurethane finish to the pine.
+That should certainly prove hard wearing for most home office uses.
 We typically use a Dulux water-based satin polyurethane and a Blackfriar water-based matt varnish.

 It’s certainly the case that a bit of shabby-chic inspiration saved the day for this particular old school desk.